Lyn-Em/design-system/doc/components/index.md

 static or interactive—such as draggable or expandable.
 By compartmentalizing content, panels enhance usability and allow users to navigate and interact with information more efficiently.

-## Pie chart

-A pie chart is a UI/UX component used to visually represent data as a circular graph, divided into slices to illustrate proportions or percentages of a whole.
-Each slice of the pie chart corresponds to a category, and its size is proportional to the category’s value relative to the total.
-Pie charts are effective for displaying simple, comparative data in an easily digestible format, often used in dashboards or reports.
-A well-designed pie chart ensures clarity by using distinct colors, labels, and legends, allowing users to quickly interpret the distribution of values and grasp the key insights at a glance.

 ## Popover